HomeDing/homeding.github.io/boards/esp32/readme.md

   Links, material and tips for using ESP32 based boards with the HomeDing library.
 ---

 The HomeDing library is compatible to the ESP32 Arduino environment.

 Specific to ESP32 are the following features:

-* In contrast to the ESP8266 there are no other names for the GPIO pins like the one from NodeMCU.
+* Usually there are no other names for the GPIO pins and GPIO numbers from the processor descriptions are used.
-The numbers in the processor datasheet are used.
+* An exception is the [Arduino Nano ESP32](/boards/esp32s3/arduino-nano-esp32) having printed pin numbers that differ from the GPIO numbers.

 * The [Touch Element](/elements/touch.md) allows using the ESP32 built-in touch features on the GPIO pins.
 * The [MY9291 Element](/elements/light/my9291.md) only works with ESP8266 by the used library.